cyclone-project/cyclone-project.github.io/sp_privacy_policy.md

 ---
-title: CYCLONE Test Federation Provider Privacy Policy
+title: CYCLONE Federation Provider Privacy Policy
 layout: default
 ---
 ## Name of the Service

-CYCLONE Test Federation Provider
+CYCLONE Federation Provider

 ## Description of the service

-The CYCLONE Test Federation Provider is used for demonstration purposes within the CYCLONE project.
+The CYCLONE Federation Provider is used for demonstration purposes within the CYCLONE project.

 # Data controller and a contact person